eclipse-imagen/imagen/docs/guide/programming-environ/index.md

 ```

 Now that a `RenderingHints` object, `qualityHints`, has been created,
-the hints can be used in an operation using a `JAI.create` method.
+the hints can be used in an operation using a `ImageN.create` method.

 #### 3.7.3.2 JAI Rendering Hints

 Each instance of a `JAI` object contains a set of rendering hints that
 will be used for all image or collection creations.
 These hints are
-merged with any hints supplied to the `JAI.create` method; directly
+merged with any hints supplied to the `ImageN.create` method; directly
 supplied hints take precedence over the common hints.
 When a new `JAI`
 instance is constructed, its hints are initialized to a copy of the
 hints associated with the default instance.
 The hints associated with